AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/how-marketo-measure-and-salesforce-interact.md

  </tbody>
 </table>

-**Bizible Person**
+**Marketo Measure Person**

-The Bizible Person is a Bizible Custom Object that is related to both the Lead, Contact, and Case Objects.
+The Marketo Measure Person is a Marketo Measure Custom Object that is related to both the Lead, Contact, and Case Objects.

 <table>
  <tbody>